pranavmadhu01/VISUALISER_LOOPERS/readme.md

 It is possible to login and create an account it is also possible to get the best music visualization experience

-We can MANAGE USERS by using "DB Browser (SQLCipher)"download link :https://sqlitebrowser.org/dl/
+We can MANAGE USERS by using "DB Browser (SQLCipher)"download link :https://sqlitebrowser.org/dl/ DRAG AND DROP the db.sqlite file to the DB Browser then we can manage the Users